Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 Mounting Points For Tie Down Straps

-Before my initial Titan buy, there I am staring at my beloved R1200RS until I can't see it anymore.
+Before my initial Titan buy, there I am, staring at my beloved R1200RS until I can't see it anymore.
 ADV guru and fellow podcast host Tim Clarke brings out a pair of basic nylon cinch straps, suggesting I use the passenger pegs.
 This would rub the side plastics, so my response is to continue staring blankly while my co-council walks away smirking.

 All I need is the right tie down straps for this exact setup.

 For your own bike, consider the above.
-Taking time to observe all possibilities before pulling funds will keep "baby" looking good while insuring your kit makes it to the next destination.
+Taking time to observe all possibilities before pulling funds will keep "baby" looking good while ensuring your kit makes it to the next destination.
 Comfortably unscathed is the only way to go and that takes a certain coordination of peripheral vision and focused scrutiny.
 Always measure thrice and cut gooder.
 Better that than letting loose cargo ricochet off your cohorts.

 "Other" Tie Down Straps